 Staff felt respected, supported and valued.
 They were focused on the needs of patients receiving care.
 The service promoted equality and diversity in daily work and provided opportunities for career development.
-The service had an open culture where patients, their families and the service of the service
+The service had an open culture where patients, their families and staff could raise concerns without fear.